 Know Your Company

 This impacts an employee who tests positive just once in their career.
-Their employment options will be severely limited in their field and with any other federal agency.
+As a result, their employment options will be severely limited in their field and with any other federal agency.
 In summary, it is crucial that employees understand the implications that marijuana use can have on their career.
 It is always better to err on the side of caution.
 Take the necessary precautions when it comes to your professional reputation.